FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Both of these tests can give provide a quick answer, but they can also show 'false negatives' (ie no virus shows up in the tested sample).

-Parvo is transmitted through contact with the feces of an infected/sick dog.
+Parvo is transmitted through contact with the feces of an infected dog.

 The virus can be found in the stools of infected puppies several days before any symptoms show up, and for at least 2 weeks after a puppy has completely recovered.

-Statistics show that around 80% of puppies will die from Parvo if they're not treated quickly, this type of care is absolutely essential if you want your puppy to have the best possible chance of survival.
+Statistics show that around 80% of puppies will die from Parvo if they're not treated quickly, this type of care is absolutely essential and gives your puppy the best possible chance of survival.

 It's vitally important to get the treatment started right away, that's why any puppy who's showing sudden onset symptoms of diarrhea and/or vomiting and who seems lethargic or disinterested in food or his surroundings, needs to be seen by a vet IMMEDIATELY.